From Time Immemorial: Reception

-When the book came out in the US in 1984, it was initially lauded by American writers and public figures including Elie Wiesel, Saul Bellow, Barbara Tuchman, Bernard Lewis, Martin Peretz, Alan Dershowitz, and others.
+When the book came out in the US in 1984, it was initially lauded by American writers and public figures such as Elie Wiesel, Saul Bellow, Barbara Tuchman, Bernard Lewis, Martin Peretz, Alan Dershowitz, and others.
 It was—and still is, for some—held as "totemic" on the Jewish right.

-When it came out in the UK in 1985, it was met with a more hostile response, receiving critical reviews from publications such as the London Review of Books.
+When it came out in the UK in 1985, it was met with a more hostile response, according to Mondoweiss.
+It received a critical review from the London Review of Books.

 The book provoked public debate, but has since been refuted by reputable scholars, in Israel and elsewhere.

 Initial reception

 On its release in the US the book received considerable critical approval.
 According to Norman Finkelstein, it had garnered some two hundred favorable notices in the United States by the end of its publication in 1984.
 In April 1985, it was awarded the National Jewish Book Award in the "Israel" category.

 Theodore H. White called Peters' work a "superlative book" that traces Middle East history with "unmatched skill".

 Saul Bellow's endorsement on the cover of the book stated:

 Every political issue claiming the attention of a world public has its "experts"—news managers, anchor men, ax grinders, and anglers.
 The great merit of this book is to demonstrate that, on the Palestinian issue, these experts speak from utter ignorance.
 Millions of people the world over, smothered by false history and propaganda, will be grateful for this clear account of the origins of the Palestinians.
 From Time Immemorial does not grudge these unhappy people their rights.
 It does, however, dissolve the claims made by nationalist agitators and correct the false history by which these unfortunate Arabs are imposed upon and exploited.

-The book was also praised by Arthur J. Goldberg and Martin Peretz who said: "If (the book is) read, it will change the mind of our generation."
+The book was also praised by Arthur J. Goldberg and Martin Peretz.
+Peretz said, "If (the book is) read, it will change the mind of our generation."
 Peretz suggested that there was not a single factual error in the book.
 Walter Reich wrote on the book "fresh and powerful ... an original analysis as well as a synoptic view of a little-known but important human story".

 Jehuda Reinharz described the book as "valuable synthesis" and "new analysis" that "convincingly demonstrates that many of those who today call themselves Palestinian refugees are former immigrants or children of such immigrants".
 Ronald Sanders wrote that Peters' demographics "could change the entire Arab–Jewish polemic over Palestine".
 Sidney Zion wrote that Peters' book was "the intellectual equivalent of the Six-Day War".
 Timothy Foote acclaimed that the book is "part historic primer, part polemic, part revelation, and a remarkable document in itself".
 Lucy Dawidowicz wrote that Peters "brought into the light the historical truth about the Mideast".
 Barbara Probst Solomon called the book "brilliant, provocative and enlightened".
 Elie Wiesel described the "insight and analysis" of the book.
 Similar views were expressed by Paul Cowan and others.